 Think outside the stack, and store dishes and baking sheets on end by adding dowels in your existing cabinets.
 You can also find ready-made inserts at various home stores.
 Consider lazy susan trays, full-extension slide shelving, sliding wire organizers, and pull-down shelves as well.

-It’s much safer for older adults to be able to pull shelves toward them instead of having to crouch down to search inside a lower cabinet or using a step stool to reach items in higher cabinets.
+It’s much safer for older adults to pull shelves toward them instead of having to crouch down to reach items in lower cabinets or use a step stool to reach items in higher cabinets.

 3. Replace Drawer Handles So They're Easier to Use